 Here is the “just the facts” data:

-- primarily a bassist these days, but also can play guitar, keyboards, drums, and a little banjo if you insist
+- multi-instrumentalist: primarily a bassist, but also play guitar, dobro, banjo, keyboards, and vocals

 - read, have a great ear, a car that works, and I’m not a flake

-- have gigged on and off for over 30 years, doing everything from solo singer/songwriter shows (on guitar) to small jazz ensembles to jazz big bands to musical theater pits to funk, soul, and rock shows (on bass).
+- have gigged on and off for over 40 years, doing everything from solo singer/songwriter shows to small jazz ensembles to jazz big bands to musical theater pits to funk, soul, and rock shows.

-- steeped in jazz, funk, soul, rock, and most anything in-between
+- steeped in jazz, funk, soul, rock, folk, bluegrass and most anything in-between

 - playing out in front of people (no matter how many or how few) or in the studio – as long as there is music to be made I’m in

 If it makes a difference, I have a phd in chemistry from Caltech.
-I also am a photographer, filmmaker, perpetual tai chi student, ex-car racer, 2-wheel enthusiast (motorized and pedal powered), and seeker of the illusive green room.
-Yes, I have a day job.
-I spent four years playing with Kaz Takeda, appearing on three albums and performing shows in LA and Japan.
-I was bassist, producer, and writer in Simpleflower, and since 2009 have played hundreds of shows in Southern California with a number of different bands.
-I've studied with Grammy-award winning bassist Victor Wooten and currently am re-tooling my playing with Anthony Wellington.
+I also am an amateur extra-class radio operator (K6GS), photographer, filmmaker, perpetual tai chi student, ex-car and bicycle racer, motorcycle tourer, and seeker of the illusive green room.
+In the early 00’s I spent four years playing with Kaz Takeda, appearing on three albums and performing shows in LA and Japan.
+I was bassist and producer in Simpleflower, and since 2009 have played nearly one thousand shows in Southern California with a number of different bands.
+In 2020 we escaped LA for Lompoc, currently gigging around the central coast with Mark David in Soul Stingers.
+I’ve studied with Grammy-award winning bassist Victor Wooten, worked with Anthony Wellington on both bass and keyboard, and way back when, guitar and banjo with Walt Richards.